kwotsin/create_tfrecords/README.md

 # create_tfrecords
-A simpler way of preparing large-scale image dataset by generalizing functions from TensorFlow-slim
+A simpler way of preparing large-scale image dataset by generalizing functions from TensorFlow-slim.

 ### Usage